1975 at a glance:

 October '75

 Other favorites at the time were "Warrior on the Edge of Time" from Hawkwind and "Spartacus"by Triumvirate.
+It was great to see Hawkwind bouncing back with a much better LP with great songs on it.
 "Spartacus" was a theme album that was a direct copycat of all the combined works of Emerson, Lake & Palmer.
 Triumvirate could claim barely any originality, with one song being a direct rip-off--not copy mind you--but rip off of EL&P's beautiful song "Trilogy".

-These albums all remind me of living at Heritage Green.
+All of these albums remind me of living at Heritage Green.
 The time spent in this apartment account for some of my most favorite memories of all.

 A Cold and Rainy Friday Night

 Later I hiked over to the corner store to buy some of my favorite chocolate bars: Smuggler Bars.
 They were similar to $100,000 Bars, a sort of krispy crunch with chocolate and caramel.
-I also bought a Stewart sandwich for the ABC Friday Night Movie.
+I also bought a Stewart sandwich for the ABC Friday Night Movie "The Night That Panicked America".

 1975 The Perfect Stereo